Emerald Isle, North Carolina

 The most popular beach town and the most western point of the Crystal Coast

 The tranquil resort and residential community of Emerald Isle, North Carolina, is located about halfway between the states of South Carolina and Virginia.
 Emerald Isle, North Carolina is located on the western end of the Southern Outer Banks Island called Bogue Banks.
 Bogue Banks Island is 30 miles long, with Atlantic Beach at the easternmost end, Salter Path and Indian Beach in the center and Emerald Isle on the westernmost end.
 Emerald Isle’s reputation as a “Family Beach” is well deserved and continues year after year to lure families looking for a peaceful ocean holiday to remember!

 The original developers of Emerald Isle have been praised by USA Today, The Wall Street Journal and Washington Post for their foresight that has protected this island from the overgrowth that plagues most beach resort areas.
-Emerald Isle is one of the few beaches left on the Outer Banks that still provides an unspoiled family atmosphere for permanent residents, absentee property owners and vacationers.
+Emerald Isle, North Carolina is one of the few beaches left on the Outer Banks that still provides an unspoiled family atmosphere for permanent residents, absentee property owners and vacationers.

 At the time of the purchase by Mr. McLean the oyster-shell roads ended at Salter Path.
 Tradition has it the road that later became Emerald Drive was originally built in a serpentine path to spare the old live oak trees that covered the island.
 “Emerald Isle By the Sea” grew slowly westward as roads were pushed and paved through the sand.
 The developers divided the island in fifty-four 1,100 ft blocks plus a little extra land left over for commercial development.
 The road building slowly continued its way westward until it reached the end of the island known as “The Point” where the inlet connects the Atlantic Ocean to Bogue Sound.